ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 ### Export to Capacitor

-By using the `@NativePlugin` and `@PluginMethod()` annotations in your plugins, you make them available to Capacitor, but you still need an extra step in your application to make Capacitor aware of the plugins.
+By using the `@CapacitorPlugin` and `@PluginMethod()` annotations in your plugins, you make them available to Capacitor, but you still need an extra step in your application to make Capacitor aware of the plugins.

 This is done in your apps `MainActivity`, where you `add` it in e.g. `src/main/java/com/example/myapp/MainActivity.java` like so: